semgrep/semgrep-docs/docs/kb/semgrep-code/finding_all_taints.md

 ### Interfile analysis

-If both data flows are identified in the same scan, and the scan has interfile analysis enabled (`--pro`, or Pro Engine enabled in the Cloud Platform) only Call stack 1 is reported as a finding.
+If both tainted data flows are identified in the same scan, and the scan has interfile analysis enabled (`--pro`, or Pro Engine enabled in the Cloud Platform), only Call stack 1 is reported as a finding.
 It has a shorter path, and has the same sourceA -> sinkB taint.

 This speeds up triage by ensuring you are only reviewing unique findings.
 It's especially useful for languages with polymorphic classes that can add noise for a singleton taint.